kencrocken/getting-and-cleaning-course-project/README.md

 >Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-For more information on the data please see the Code Book.
+For more information on the data please see the [code book](CodeBook.md).

 To accomplish the project requirements we were create one R script called run_analysis.R that: